 You can still enjoy an excellent safari in Tanzania without the crowds, especially in the northern parks.
 Southern Africa is coming into its own in April with cooler, drier weather.
 Botswana and Namibia are good bets for April.

 The Victoria Falls (Zambia/Zimbabwe) are at their most spectacular in April with the start of the heavy rains.
 They are easily combinable with a visit to any Southern African safari destination.

 In May, the best country to go on safari is probably Zambia.
-Zambia offers a truly wild African safari (and the best walking safaris) and there aren't too many months when the parks can operate at full tilt, so you have to take advantage of it when you can.
+Zambia offers a genuinely wild African safari (and the best walking safaris), and there aren't too many months when the parks can operate at full tilt, so you have to take advantage of it when you can.
 The rest of Southern Africa is good as well though as the dry season is well on its way.

 If you have your heart set on an East African safari, May isn't the best time to go, but you'll still see a lot of animals, especially in Tanzania.
 Make sure the camps and lodges you wish to go to are open.
-You should be able to get some nice discounts.
+You should be able to get some excellent discounts.

 Southern Africa is heading into its best safari period by June.
 South Africa, Botswana, Zambia, Zimbabwe, and Namibia enjoy their high season this time of year.
 Be prepared for some chilly nights and bring a jacket for the early morning drives.

 Take your pick of destination from July to September.
 Every major safari destination is primed for business.
 Kenya's Masai Mara lays out the green carpet for millions of migrating wildebeest.
 This is the time for those spectacular river crossings with the crocodiles lying in wait for feeble wildebeest to stumble into their watering jaws.
 Southern African parks are dry and packed with diversity which you can enjoy from your lodge bar overlooking a waterhole.